GSeyfried/Google-File-Transfer-UIX/README.md

 # Google-File-Transfer-UIX

 This project provides a simple Next.js dashboard to manage Google Drive file transfers.
-Portals map source folders to target folders, can delete originals, and include a manual **Run Now** button.
-Selecting a folder opens a viewer showing mock contents.
+Portals map source folders to target folders, include a delete-original toggle, and a manual **Run Now** button.
+Selecting a portal's "View Source" option shows cached folder contents from the last run.

 ## Getting Started